 TERMINUS presents a quest, a choose-your-own adventure into the technological.
 Prepare yourself for a slippage of time and space as your journey propels you across five distinct realms: you will pass through Fleshold Crossing; take respite in Known Unknown; lose yourself within Scumm Engine; bravely face impending danger in the tower of Gog & Magog; and experience the brink of sensory overload in the psychedelic scenes of Tumblewych.
 The mysteries of what you ultimately seek will be revealed: an understanding that reality is not fixed but both malleable and multiple.”
 NGA press release

-TERMINUS is currently touring Australia courtesy of the NGA and has been selected as part of the South By Southwest Art Program for March 2020.
+TERMINUS is currently touring Australia courtesy of the NGA and has been shown in Canberra, New York, Tokyo, Hobart, Melbourne, Tauranga and was selected for the cancelled 2020 South By Southwest Art Program.